pchansen/RepData_PeerAssessment1/PA1_template.md

 ##### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 Some days appear to have no steps data present at all.
-Therefore my preferred method for filling in the missing values is to replace any missing data with the mean value from the equivalent 5-minute interval calculated from the non-missing data above.
+Therefore my chosen method for filling in the missing values is to replace any missing data with the mean value from the equivalent 5-minute interval calculated from the non-missing data above.

 ##### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.